tharris0924/nn-jlcm_p1/README.md

 ![](https://github.com/tharris0924/nn-jlcm_p1/blob/main/Codes/mixing_proportions.gif)

+This repo provides the code to be able to generate the data for the simulated data above in `gen_data_k4.R` as well as the data used in the application in the `gen_data_paquid.R`.

 ## References

 Harris, T. J. E., Nakhaei Rad, N., & Skhosana, S. B. (2026).
 Deep learning embedded latent class joint modelling of time-to-event and longitudinal data.
 Statistical Methods in Medical Research, 1–39. https://doi.org/10.1177/09622802261465334 <br>